Updated September 3, 2020.

-Media coverage about COVID-19 antibody tests continues to dominate the news as dozens of companies announce new solutions coming to market.
-Since the beginning of the pandemic, antibody tests have been touted as a way to identify people who are immune to COVID-19, and even as a way to reopen world economies by issuing digital “immunity passports” to people with detectable COVID-19 antibodies.
-However, a rising chorus of experts has cautioned against using antibody tests in this manner, citing limited scientific evidence linking antibody levels to COVID-19 immunity.
-We’re here to help you cut through all the noise and help you understand what antibody testing is, how it may be beneficial, and what its limitations are.
+Since the beginning of the COVID-19 pandemic, antibody tests have been touted as a way to potentially identify people who are immune to SARS-CoV-2 (the virus that causes COVID-19), and even as a way to reopen world economies by issuing digital “immunity passports” to people with detectable antibodies.
+However, experts continue to strongly caution against using antibody tests in this manner, since we still don’t know how much useful information the currently available tests provide about immunity to COVID-19.
+We’re here to help you understand what antibody testing is, how it may be beneficial, and what its limitations are.

 What are antibodies?

-Antibodies, also known as immunoglobulins (abbreviated Ig), are infection-fighting proteins created by the immune system in response to the unique characteristics of the infectious agent.
-Over the course of an infection, the immune system produces different types of antibodies including IgM, which develops early in the immune response, and IgG, which develops later and can be a marker of immunity.
+Antibodies, also known as immunoglobulins (abbreviated Ig), are infection-fighting proteins created by the immune system in response to the unique characteristics of an infectious agent.
+Over the course of an infection, the immune system produces different types of antibodies including IgM, which develops within a few days of the onset of an infection, and IgG, which develops several days or weeks later.
+IgG antibodies may confer immunity, or resistance to reinfection with the same virus, as is the case for diseases like measles, hepatitis A, and polio.

-Because antibodies to a virus can only be produced if someone has been exposed to the virus (or to a vaccine, which doesn’t yet exist for COVID-19), the presence of antibodies to a virus is a good indicator that the person has been infected.
-IgM antibodies are produced by the body during an active infection, while IgG antibodies come later and typically signal the infection has passed.
-IgG antibodies may also indicate immunity, or resistance to reinfection with the same virus, as is the case for certain other viral diseases such as measles, hepatitis A and polio.
-We do not yet know what level of IgG antibodies are indicative of immunity to COVID-19, but research is underway and we expect to have an answer to this question in the future.
+Because antibodies to a virus can only be produced if someone has been exposed to the virus or to a vaccine (which is still in development for COVID-19), the presence of antibodies to SARS-CoV-2 is a good indicator that the person has been infected with that virus at some point in the past.
+We do not yet know what level of IgG antibodies, if any, are indicative of immunity to COVID-19, but research is underway and we expect to have an answer to this question in the future.

 How is antibody testing different from PCR tests?